slavesocieties/openai/next_steps.md

 -build an endpoint that can be reached remotely, write basic documentation

+-refactor local version of code to account for improvements in lambda

 -fully build out infrastructure to extract data from a full volume, fill in missing dates, disambiguate, etc. and create master volume record